FossifyOrg/General-Discussion/README.md

 2. If you are reporting a bug, provide steps for reproducing, and mention your app and OS version.
 3. Ensure you use the latest app version and read the in-app FAQ before reporting anything.
 4. Check if the issue has already been reported.
 Use search with some keywords.
-5. If the issue is already reported, give it an upvote to increase its priority.
+5. If the issue is already reported, give it a "👍" to increase its priority and please avoid comments like `+1` or `I need this too!` as they do not add anything useful.
+6. Please make your issue is in English, it'll be ignored otherwise.
+You can use translators if you need to.

 ---